RP

 Check ripe avocado quality

-Ripe avocado and sour cream or vegan mayo are the ingredients most likely to affect freshness, texture, and timing for Smoky Black Bean Tacos.
+Ripe avocado and sour cream or vegan mayo are the ingredients most likely to affect freshness and texture.

 Package check